 There are a few things to do at Living Colours during your holiday time when not spent on diving.
 Try snorkelling the house reef - Bunaken Timur - one of Bunaken's top dive sites.
 The mangrove just outside the resort is also a good place to spot dugongs.
 These elusive creatures are seen fairly commonly at full moon, new moon, and high tide.

-If you plan to stay dry then you can book a session on the massage deck, with a great elevated view over the sea to Siladen Island.
+If you plan to stay dry then you can book a relaxing in-room massage.
 There is a PC in the restaurant where you can connect with the rest of the world, or use your own laptop and connect with the resort's wi-fi internet.
 For liquid refreshments, visit the beachside Safety Stop Bar, and enjoy the impromptu live music sessions that the local staff perform.

-Resort facilities include: Open-air covered restaurant - Beachfront bar with occasional live music - Massage deck, pedicure & manicure - Snorkelling - TV room with DVD player, movie library, book exchange & fish ID books - PC and wi-fi internet (chargeable) - Baby sitting & cots - Laundry service
+Resort facilities include: Open-air covered restaurant - Beachfront bar with occasional live music - Massage treatments - Snorkelling - TV room with DVD player, movie library, book exchange & fish ID books - PC and wi-fi internet (chargeable) - Baby sitting & cots - Laundry service - Finnish sauna

 Location: Bunaken Island, Bunaken National Marine Park, Manado, North Sulawesi, Indonesia